'Bottle Of Lies' Exposes The Dark Side Of The Generic Drug Boom

 Once a patent lifts, generic drug companies find alternative ways to manufacture a drug that should work indistinguishably from the name-brand version.
 In a world of skyrocketing prescription drug prices, cheaper generics have acted as a crucial counterweight.

-But in Bottle of Lies, available Monday, investigative journalist and author Katherine Eban exposes the dangerous, dark side of some generics.
+But in Bottle of Lies, investigative journalist and author Katherine Eban exposes the dangerous, dark side of some generics.
 Her propulsive narrative investigation traces the history of the generic drug boom, revealing how intense demand for cheaper drugs opened a dangerous chasm between what regulations required of drug companies and how some of those companies actually behaved.
 She also documents how the FDA struggled to address those safety gaps, and the challenges that still remain.

 Interspersed between detailed histories of the evolution of the FDA and the rise of Indian pharmaceutical companies are astounding scenes of factory workers fleeing from FDA inspectors with garbage bags full of fraudulent records, and a company wiretapping the hotel rooms of regulators strategizing how to conduct a factory inspection.
 Eban paints a full and disturbing picture that anyone concerned with the pharmaceutical industry should read.

-The generic drug boom began in the mid-1980s, when pharmaceutical giants like Pfizer dominated the market.
+The generic drug boom began in the mid-1980s, when pharmaceutical giants such as Pfizer dominated the market.
 In response to rising costs and complaints over the influence of "big Pharma," Congress unanimously passed the Hatch-Waxman Act in 1984, which created a new regulatory track for generic drugs.
 As long as generic manufacturers could prove their drugs were bioequivalent to brand-name drugs, meaning they acted similarly in the body, they could get approved.
-It was a boon for generic drug makers, and in principle for the American public, allowing market competition to yield less expensive but equivalent drugs.
+It was a boon for generic drugmakers, and in principle for the American public, allowing market competition to yield less expensive but equivalent drugs.

 Bottle of Lies